Who am I?

 I hold a BA with highest distinction in Linguistics and French from the University of Virginia, where I wrote an honors thesis entitled A la poursuite du francien : Démystifier les origines de la langue française ("In Pursuit of Francien: Demystifying the Origins of the French Language"), and also study other foreign and ancient languages (Romanian, French, Italian, German, Afrikaans, Gothic, Old English, Mopan Maya).

 I recently completed my linguistics MA and TESL certificate at George Mason University and also put out a new poetry volume (Breaking the Moon).
 I am in the midst of writing my next novel, Sugar of the Nothing, as well as my next poetry volume, Another Paris.
-I also run a beauty blog for fun, Coffee Shop Beauty!

 I am currently a Ph.D. student in linguistics, double-concentrating in historical linguistics and language variation, at the University of Georgia.
 I study the nature of language change over time, as well as the way thought about language change changes over time, which encompasses areas like historical linguistics, sociolinguistics, linguistic anthropology, history of linguistics/linguistic historiography, language evolution, language contact, and language and gender.